Gremious/StS-DefaultModBase/README.md

 This is a minimal "default clean slate" for creating Slay the spire mods.

-Use it to make your own mod of any type - If you want to add any standard in-game content (Character, cards, relics), this is a good starting point.
+Use it to make your own mod of any type - If you want to add any standard in-game content (character, cards, relics, events, etc.), this is a good starting point.

 It features 1 character (the Default) with a minimal set of things: 1 card of each type, 1 debuff, 1 relic, etc.

 (Currently, there are still some stuff missing (such as game patching examples) which I plan to add later but I have other mods I wanna work on more.)

-If you're new to modding, you basically need the BaseMod wiki for whatever you wish to add, and you can work your way thought it with this base.
-Another very important thing is to look at other mods as well as the base-game code and see how they do things.
-Again, refer to the basemod wiki for that.
+If you're new to modding, you basically *need* the BaseMod wiki for whatever you wish to add, and you can work your way thought it with this base.
+Another very important thing is to look at other mods (get them from their github!), as well as the base-game code, and see how they do things.

 https://github.com/daviscook477/BaseMod/wiki

 This base itself isn't going to help you code or anything!!
+Nor does it provide basic Java learning!
 While I have been putting comments noting what does what, this is just a nice starting point if you need a place to start learning from that's not an absolute empty canvas, or an overly-complicated, difficult to understand mod.
 But you still need to learn how the in-game code works and how to piece things together on your own. (i.e. this base will show you where to put the code for double-tap, but not what it is/how to write it/how it works.
 Look up the actual cards and backward-engineer them for that.)

 Feel free to use this in any way you like, of course.

-If you have any issues with the code/bugs etc. feel free to add an issue.
-If you want to recommend and/or add something to the mod that you feel would be helpful, feel free to put up a request or a branch!
+If you have any issues or you want to recommend and/or add something to the mod that you feel would be helpful, feel free to submit an issue or a PR!

 Happy modding!